 1- Don’t look at your loyal customers as a way to get repeat purchases only.
 They can offer much more than that!
 Even beyond UGC contributions, they’re also your secret to referral success!

 2- Get loyal customers into the groove of the most trusted and authentic forms of content, i.e., UGC.
 Ask them to write about your product on your ratings and reviews platform.
 If you don’t have it, it’s high time that you should get it.
 Also, collect visual testimonials too to spread it along with your loyalty program promotion.

 3- Measure everything.
 How many loyal customers are sharing videos and how many are writing reviews?
 How is it helping conversion?
 Who are your best contributors?
 It will give you an idea about how your UGC and loyalty integration is going.

 Note: We genuinely believe that loyalty program can become even more effective when combined with UGC.
-Just take a look at our client Murad’s success story.
-After we combined UGC with a loyalty program, it saw an 18% increase in the conversion rate along with the acquisition of 150,000 loyal members in only 6 months.
+Just take a look at Murad’s success story.
+After combining UGC with a loyalty program, it saw an 18% increase in the conversion rate along with the acquisition of 150,000 loyal members in only 6 months.
 For even more UGC and loyalty insights, take a look at some of the following white papers and posts, too!